 5. Consider a patent application

-6. Pursue the developers who infringe your work
+6. Pursue developers who infringe your work

-Although you may have the copyright to the original app, if someone was to take your idea and create the same app game and add additional features to it such as different characters or different scenes then your app and their app starts to become differentiated.
+Although you may have secured the copyright to the original app, if someone were to take your idea and create the same app game and add additional features to it such as different characters or different scenes then your app and their app starts to become differentiated.
 Both sides can have solid arguments in a legal battle.